nizarhaider/shrlnk/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Nah no license...
+It's yours if you want it.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/yourusername/shrlnk.icu/issues).
+Feel free to check [issues page](https://github.com/yourusername/shrlnk/issues).